thad75/TP-ENSEA-ELEVE/SIA/TP4/README.md

 ## TP4 : Welcome to the Real World

 TP4 is the final lab as a Deep Learning Student.
 This lab is an interview style question.
 You will be given a Dataset and a Task to perform.
-You will be ask to give a solution for the given problem.
+You will be asked to give a solution for the given problem.
 You must only use Deep Models (and no ML technics) as main algorithms.

 **⚠️⚠️Multiple subjects are available but only one will be assigned to you⚠️⚠️**